 3. Leonardo Mayer – Joao Sousa, 2015 Davis Cup

 - Leonardo Mayer Won: 7-6, 7-6, 5-7, 5-7, 15-13

 It is always an intense battle when Argentina and Brazil compete in sports.
-In this first round Davis Cup match up in 2015, Leonardo Mayer and Joao Souza played about as tight of a match as one can ask for.
-The first two sets went to tiebreak, and both were won by Mayer.
+In this first-round Davis Cup match-up in 2015, Leonardo Mayer and Joao Souza played about as tight of a match as one can ask for.
+The first two sets went to a tiebreak, and both were won by Mayer.